 The Pretty Pink Smoothie Bowl recipe is a simple guide to make the most nutrient dense and beautiful smoothie bowl.

-Obviously, it’s not all about looks, guys, but this Pretty Pink Smoothie Bowl has it all.
+Obviously, it’s not all about looks, but this Pretty Pink Smoothie Bowl has it all.
 Substance, nutrition, and it’s beautiful to make.
 Here’s a quick recipe to celebrate that you can literally make in under 10 minutes with one blender in one dish.
 Keep reading for how to make the Pretty Pink Smoothie Bowl.

 Dragon fruit is my jam.
-I’ve shared several stories about my love of this beautiful yet exotic fruit (to most of us) during my travels to Thailand a couple years ago.
+I’ve shared several stories about my love of this beautiful yet exotic fruit (to most of us) during my travels to Thailand a couple of years ago.
 In Thailand, dragon fruit was abundant and delicious, and the locals utilized this fruit in just about every application from breakfast, dessert, to random street cart food.
 It was glorious.

 So, in my many (frugal) attempts to show off a whole food many of us don’t get year round or get only from the frozen section, I wanted to share this special smoothie bowl that’s incredibly nutrient dense, and it doesn’t hurt that’s it’s beautiful!

 Dragon Fruit Nutrition